Post job

 • Step 7: Send a job offer and onboard your new speech language pathologist

-The first step to find speech language pathologists for hire is determining what type of worker you actually need.
-Certain roles might require a full-time employee, whereas others can be done by part-time workers or contractors.
+First, determine the employments status of the speech language pathologist you need to hire.
+Certain speech language pathologist roles might require a full-time employee, whereas others can be done by part-time workers or contractors.

 Is the person you're thinking of hiring a US citizen or green card holder?

-The list breaks down common speech language pathologist roles and compares their salaries.
+The following list breaks down different types of speech language pathologists and their corresponding salaries.

 Speech Language PathologistSpeech-language pathologists (sometimes called speech therapists) assess, diagnose, treat, and help to prevent communication and swallowing disorders in patients.
 Speech, language, and swallowing disorders result from a variety of causes, such as a stroke, brain injury, hearing loss, developmental delay, Parkinson’s disease, a cleft palate or autism.$20-42